mokyen/okyensourcesoftware/dmi.md

 ### OCP

+TBD

 ## Core Guidelines

+If we're going to look for advice on C++, the ultimate source is the [Cpp Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

-So what do the Cpp Core Guidelines have to say about designing entities?
+So what do the Guidelines have to say about designing entities?

 <details>
   <summary>F.8: Prefer pure functions</summary>